ovh/docs/pages/web/domains/dns_zone_spf/guide.en-ie.md

 > Only outgoing server **A** is declared in the SPF record of the domain `mydomain.ovh`.
 > When the Inbound Mail Server receives the email, it will read the DNS zone of your domain name `mydomain.ovh` to inspect the SPF record.
 >
-> - Outgoing Mail Server **A** is listed in the SPF record, so the email will be sent normally in the recipient's inbox.
+> - Outgoing Mail Server **A** is listed in the SPF record, so the email will arrive normally in the recipient's inbox.
 > - Outgoing Mail Server **B** is not listed in the SPF record, so the email sent from this server will be marked as suspicious in the inbox.
-This can result in `[SPAM]` being mentioned in the subject of the email, being placed in a `Junk` mail folder, or being deleted directly, depending on the rules of the incoming server.
+This can result in `[SPAM]` being added in the subject of the email, being placed in a `Junk` mail folder, or being deleted directly, depending on the rules of the receiving server.
 >
 > ![domain](images/spf_records_diagram.png){.thumbnail}